 When I learned this fact, I hastened on my way to NYC.
 What a good opportunity for still photography, and what a great chance to expand my portfolio with interesting work.

 As it happened, I was not able to interview Junger.
-Tuesday, our scheduled date, just a day after the storm, conflicted with Junger for obvious reasons, and he, I assume, had to bail his bar out from under all the sea water that rushed the lower part of the city.
+Tuesday, our scheduled date, just a day after the storm, conflicted with Junger for obvious reasons.

 Slate later reported that Junger did not “deliver.”
 Here’s what he said about Sandy to CNN’s Piers Morgan: